-Snow in Rome – a once in a lifetime opportunity in the Eternal City?
+Snow in Rome!
+A once-in-a-lifetime opportunity in the Eternal City…

 A little snow background

-For those of you that are not aware, apparently, it is ‘rare’ for it to snow in Rome.
+For those of you that are not aware, apparently it is ‘rare’ for it to snow in Rome.

-I’m not one-hundred percent sure which tale is correct.
-Although, all I know is that over many visits to Rome, I have never witnessed snow here and I am so very lucky to experience this unusual phenomenon.
+I’m not a hundred percent sure which tale is correct.
+However, I do know that during visits to Rome over many years, I have never witnessed snow here and so very lucky to have experienced this unusual phenomenon.

 So what caused the unusual dusting (or deluge) of snow in Rome overnight?

 Also, Italy has experienced one of the coldest February in years.
 According to the UK Met Office, temperatures plummeted to ‘minus 4 degrees Celsius (25 degrees Fahrenheit) and minus 8 degrees Celsius (17 degrees Fahrenheit)’.

 Regardless of which part of the world I’m visiting, chilly weather seems to follow me everywhere, and now, even in Rome.

-A relentless photographer would have been at famous sites taking shots from dawn’s outset, I am sure.
-But…I’m not into freezing my butt off, unless absolutely necessary – slack, I hear you say.
+I’m sure that a relentless photographer would have been at famous sites taking shots from dawn’s outset, but I’m not into freezing my butt off unless absolutely necessary – slack I hear you say?

-The interesting thing is that it appeared that all of Rome seemed to be at the tourist sites today, as everywhere was crammed with Romans sight-seeing.
+The interesting thing is that it appears that all of Rome seems to be at the tourist sites today, as everywhere is crammed with locals sight-seeing as well as tourists.

-Still, walking amongst a bed of snow in this city, is quite a special sight.
+Still, walking amongst a bed of snow in this city is quite a special sight.

 Sights under snow

-To say that Rome under snow is surreal, is an understatement.
+To say that Rome under snow is surreal is an understatement.

-I only hope that my photos can provide you with some idea of how simply even more beautiful Rome is, when wrapped in this canvas of white overlay…
+I only hope that my photos can provide you with some idea of how simply even more beautiful Rome is when wrapped in this canvas of white overlay…

 A short video of Piazza del Popolo.
-Bare with me as I’m still learning how to take videos and this one is with my small compact camera.
+Bear with me as I’m still learning how to take videos – this one is with my small compact camera.